 Paul acts as the primary permit evaluation and transfer attorney for many acquisitions both nationally and internationally.
 His projects and matters have covered 17 foreign countries and a majority of the states.
 He has put together a team of attorneys and environmental technical advisors that act as a "one-stop shop" for clients who need to transfer facility permits in the environmental, health and safety field.

-Paul has served as the primary litigation counsel on large construction defect cases for national retailers, contractors, and architects and engineers all over the United States.
+Paul has served as the primary litigation counsel on large construction defect cases for national retailers, contractors, architects and engineers all over the United States.
 In 2016, he successfully settled a multi-million dollar lawsuit involving allegations of soil and structural defects.
-The matter involved many contractors, subcontractors, and insurers, which complicated discovery, motion practice, and negotiations.
+The matter involved many contractors, subcontractors and insurers, which complicated discovery, motion practice and negotiations.
 But Paul devised a strategy to overcome these obstacles and deliver a great result for his client.

 Due to his court and trial experience, Paul is a "go-to" attorney for commercial landlords looking to oust problematic tenants and for tenants who want to exit problematic leases.
 He handles demands letters, presses these cases quickly and forcefully through the state courts and achieves decisive results for his clients.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).